 In the last years, the Nordex Group was conducting annual global customer satisfaction surveys to measure the satisfaction of our customers and how we meet our customers' needs in regard to our cooperation, services and products.
-In 2023, we implemented a quarterly customer satisfaction survey process, which allows us to receive feedback from our customers earlier in the year and also to initiate improvements earlier after the survey responses are received.1 The survey focuses on customers that have made a turbine supplier decision for or against the Nordex Group, as well as on customers with whom the Nordex Group interacts a lot in, for instance, negotiations or contract signing.
+In 2023, we implemented a quarterly customer satisfaction survey process, which allows us to receive feedback from our customers earlier in the year and also to initiate improvements earlier after the survey responses are received.
+The survey focuses on customers that have made a turbine supplier decision for or against the Nordex Group, as well as on customers with whom the Nordex Group interacts a lot in, for instance, negotiations or contract signing.

 In the survey, we ask customers to share their experiences on individual aspects of the Nordex Group performance within the sales phase, as well as on our products and services.
-The results of the customer satisfaction survey - which refers to the feedback from customers from Q1 to Q3 with a response rate of 30% - show an overall customer satisfaction score of 4.6 (2022 total: 4.4).
-Regarding ESG factors, we have achieved a score of 4.6 out of 6 (2022 total: 4.5).
+The results of the customer satisfaction survey - which refers to the feedback from customers from Q1 to Q3 with a response rate

+Average customer satisfaction score.

+Our customer satisfaction score was 4.4 in Service and 4.6 in the Project area (2022: 4.4 in Project area).